turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 read and write when created with the :ref:`compareAndSet <datashare_compareandset>` function.
 Giving keys read only access protects save games from malicious users who could use the API to alter other user's save games.

-Only the owner of a key (the first user to write to the key) can:

-- Set the value for a public read only key.
+Only the owner of a key (the first user to write to the key) can set the value for a public read only key.

-- Delete a key (even for public read and write keys).
-  This avoids malicious users deleting a key and then recreating it with themselves as the owner.

 For more information see the :ref:`data share access example <datashare_access_example>`.